Card games in Afghanistan

 Gyula Zsigri has provided a Eastern Farsi Card-Playing Glossary, showing how these card game names are written and pronounced.

-A card game called Panjpar is featured in the novel "The Kite Runner" by Khaled Hosseini.
-Although it is not described in full detail, there is enough incidental information to be fairly sure that it is similar to the Russian game Prostoy Durak.
+Panjpar is also featured in the novel "The Kite Runner" by Khaled Hosseini.
+It is not described in full detail, but there is enough incidental information to be fairly sure that it is similar to Prostoy Durak and to the Panjpar game described in the above 'Afghan Card Games' page.
 The longest passage about the game occurs on pp50-51 of the Bloomsbury edition.
 The description of a game played By Amir (the narrator) and Hassan the night before the kite tournament contains the following details:

 - "I killed Hassan's ten of diamonds, played him two jacks and a six."